Balanced literacy

-Balanced literacy is a theory of teaching reading and writing that arose in the 1990s and has a variety of interpretations.
-For some, balanced literacy strikes a balance between whole language and phonics and puts an end to the so called reading wars.
+Balanced literacy is a theory of teaching reading and writing the English language that arose in the 1990s and has a variety of interpretations.
+For some, balanced literacy strikes a balance between whole language and phonics and puts an end to the so called "reading wars".
 Others say balanced literacy, in practice, usually means the whole language approach to reading.

 Some proponents of balanced literacy say it uses research-based elements of comprehension, vocabulary, fluency, phonemic awareness and phonics and includes instruction in a combination of the whole group, small group and 1:1 instruction in reading, writing, speaking and listening with the strongest research-based elements of each.
-They go on to say that the components of a balanced literacy approach include many different strategies applied during Reading Workshop and Writing Workshops.
+They go on to say that the components of a balanced literacy approach include many different strategies applied during reading and writing workshops.

 On the other hand, critics say balanced literacy, like whole language, is a meaning-based approach that when implemented does not include the explicit teaching of sound-letter relationships as provided by systematic phonics.
 Also, it is reasonably effective only for children to whom learning to read comes easily, which is less than half of students.

+Research has shown balanced literacy to be less effective than a phonics-based curriculum.
+The rejection of balanced literacy in favor of phonics education was a key component in the Mississippi Miracle of increased academic performance across the Southern United States in the 2010s and 2020s.